Skip to content

 trim_whitespace_this

-Trims any and all whitespace from the beginning and end of a string, returning a reference to it.
+Trims any and all whitespace from the beginning and end of a string, modifying the calling string.

 string& string::trim_whitespace_this();